jsendino/NewsAggregator/README.md

 * **-t**.
 Boolean flag indicating whether the multithreading mode is enabled.

 For example with dataset BBC, Naive Bayes and multithreading:
         ``` python main.py --bbc --nb -t```

 If we want to use the dataset 20news with MaxEnt and without multithreading:
         ``` python main.py --20n --maxent```

 In any case, the flag -h can be used to obtain some help and information about the project and how to execute it.

 ## References
-[1]: D.GreeneandP.Cunningham,“Practical solutions to the problem of diagonal dominance in kernel document clustering,” in *Proceedings of the 23rd international conference on Machine learning*, pp. 377– 384, ACM, 2006.
+[1]: D.Greene and P.Cunningham,“Practical solutions to the problem of diagonal dominance in kernel document clustering,” in *Proceedings of the 23rd international conference on Machine learning*, pp. 377– 384, ACM, 2006.

 [2]: T. Mitchell, “UCI machine learning repository,” 2013.